mapstruct/mapstruct.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 * New `NullValuePropertyMappingStrategy` for controlling how properties are for update methods
 * Warnings for precision loss
-* Caching and reusing `javax.xml.datatype.DatatyeFactory`
+* Caching and reusing `javax.xml.datatype.DatatypeFactory`
 * Recursive source presence tracking
 * Improvements in the builders support